 There’s no telling exactly how the latest mutations of COVID-19 will impact the Aged Care sector.
 Warnings that new and more infectious strains would emerge have been reported for months.
 It’s alarming to see how under-prepared some Aged Care facilities overseas have been, particularly over the past six months.
 Spare a thought for the staff who do their utmost to protect their residents from the intrusion of COVID.

-From the relative safety of New Zealand, this situation seems to have played out in strange, slow motion.
+From the relative safety of Aotearoa, this situation seems to have played out in strange, slow motion.
 While you may have read of the funds spent on ineffective PPE, recently, we’ve escaped the harsher realities of wasting precious staff time, resources and protective gear that larger economies like the US currently face.